-- 2 Do not use the same fungicide or fungicides with similar chemistry more than twice in one year. - 3 Shot hole and leaf spot occur infrequently on cherry in California; control usually is not necessary. - 4 Benlate label withdrawn.
-Strains of Monilinia fructicola resistant to Benlate, Topsin-M, and T-Methyl are present in some California cherry orchards.
-Resistant strains of the jacket rot fungus, Botrytis cinerea, and powdery mildew fungi have been reported in California on crops other than almond and stone fruits and may have the potential to develop in sweet cherry with overuse of fungicides with similar chemistry. - 5 Indar is registration; registration for Enable pending in California. - 6 To reduce the risk of resistance development start treatments with a fungicide with a multi-site mode of action; rotate or mix fungicides with different mode of action FRAC numbers for subsequent applications, use labeled rates (preferably the upper range), and limit the total number of applications/season. - 7 Blossom blight only; not registered for use after petal fall - 8 Oil is a "light" summer oil, 1-2% volume/volume. - 9 More effective when applied as a concentrate (80-100 gal/acre) than as a dilute spray. - 10 Do not use after jacket (shuck) split. - 11 Do not use in combination with or shortly before or after oil treatment.
+3 Shot hole and leaf spot occur infrequently on cherry in California; control usually is not necessary.

+4 Strains of Monilinia fructicola resistant to Benlate (label withdrawn), Topsin-M, and T-Methyl are present in some California cherry orchards.
+Resistant strains of the jacket rot fungus, Botrytis cinerea, and powdery mildew fungi have been reported in California on crops other than almond and stone fruits and may have the potential to develop in sweet cherry with overuse of fungicides with similar chemistry.
+Section 24c approved for Topsin-M use on sweet cherry for Eutypa canker.

+6 To reduce the risk of resistance development start treatments with a fungicide with a multi-site mode of action; rotate or mix fungicides with different mode of action FRAC numbers for subsequent applications, use labeled rates (preferably the upper range), and limit the total number of applications/season.

+8 Oil to use is a "light" summer oil, 1-2% volume/volume.

+9 More effective when applied as a concentrate (80-100 gal/acre) than as a dilute spray.

+10 Do not use after jacket (shuck) split.

+11 Do not use in combination with or shortly before or after oil treatment.